Charged with Failure to Comply in Utah?

 If you or someone you care about is facing a failure to comply with a police officer charge in Utah, you can schedule your confidential consultation to discuss your situation and explore your legal options.

-To speak with McAdams Law PLLC, call (801) 449-1247 or schedule your confidential consultation through the contact form on this website.
+To speak with McAdams Law PLLC, call (801) 449-1247 or schedule your confidential consultation through the contact form below.